 In my spare time, I enjoy spending time with my family, collect vintage watches, and play tennis.

 Do Birds of a Feather Flock Together?
 The Joint Effects of Manager and Subordinate Narcissism on Performance Evaluation (with Miriam Maske).
-Presented at AOM 2022 (link)
+Presented at AOM 2022, MONFORMA 2022, New Directions in Management Accounting Conference 2022 (link)

 The interactive effects of manager narcissism and the framing of the manager’s incentive scheme on employee effort (with Miriam Maske and Bernhard Hirsch).
-Presented at MAS 2021, AAA 2020, ABO 2020 (link)
+Presented at AAA 2020, ABO 2020, MAS 2021 (link)

 Earnings Management and Managerial Honesty: The Investors' Perspectives (with Rajna Gibson, Carmen Tanner and Alexander Wagner).
 Presented at AEA Meeting 2017, FMA Meeting 2017 (link)